Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 • Are isolation points are clearly identified?

-• Is responsibility for isolation verification is clearly assigned?
+• Is responsibility for isolation verification clearly assigned?

 Warning signs: